The 5 Best Ways To Increase Conversions With Ecommerce Site Search

 Several years ago, many online stores prioritized “easy” category navigation, providing quick access to the most popular categories.
 Far less emphasis was placed upon search at that time.
 However, in the last decade, researchers discovered what’s referred to as “choice overload”, wherein an individual has difficulty making decisions due to the fact that too many options are available.
 Entire books have been written on the subject, such as The Paradox of Choice – Why More Is Less by American psychologist Barry Schwartz.
-Web designers and conversion optimization professionals all over the world have confirmed this, showing that fewer options leads to better engagement in most cases.
+Web designers and conversion optimization professionals all over the world have confirmed this, showing that fewer options lead to better engagement in most cases.

-This simplification of the UI has increased user engagement, and has been adopted by most of the top 500 internet retailers.
+This simplification of the UI has increased user engagement and has been adopted by most of the top 500 internet retailers.
 It is expected that adoption will continue to spread and trickle down to smaller retailers as more intelligent search becomes more accessible.

 Removing friction from the buyer journey

 In addition to simplifying navigation, it’s long been known that adding steps to the buying process (this is known as “friction”) dramatically reduces conversion rates.
 Navigating through categories to find the right product often adds several steps, increasing the risk that the visitor will exit.

 In the last few years, the most successful online retailers have adopted simpler navigation and an increased emphasis on the search bar for the reasons outlined above.

 Notice the screenshot here displaying the BestBuy.com home page.
 While there are a number of controls and navigation options, the primary means of navigation are the search bar and just four top-level categories.